 At the time of application, candidates must be:

 - a permanent resident; and

-- intending to enroll in a Monash Science Honours program through the School of Physics & Astronomy.
+- intending to enrol in a Monash Science Honours program through the School of Physics & Astronomy.

 Application for a J.L.
-Williams Scholarship should be made by sending an email, together with a CV (listing the contact details of two academic referees) and a transcript of your academic record, to:
+William Scholarship should be made by sending an email, together with a CV (listing the contact details of two academic referees) and a transcript of your academic record, to:

 Mrs Jean Pettigrew